Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/28_Bluetooth_Media_by_DAC.rst

 .. list-table::
    :width: 80%
-   :header-rows: 1
    :align: center
+   :class: table-line

-   * -  Schematic diagram
+   * -  **Schematic diagram**
    * -  |Chapter28_03|

         |Chapter28_04|

-        :red:`Please note that some kits do not include the 10uF capacitor.`
+        :combo:`red font-bolder:Please note that some kits do not include the 10uF capacitor.`

         Even if you do not have the capacitor in your kit, you can still build the circuit